-- It must be sufficiently fast and efficient to operate in real-time within the WSR-88D Open Radar Data Acquisition (ORDA). - It must accept time series data, such that the algorithm can perform spectral processing, if required. - It should be able to detect both AP and NP ground clutter.
+- it should be sufficiently fast and efficient to operate in realtime in the WSR-88D ORDA. - it should accept time series data, so that the algorithm can perform spectral processing if required. - it should be suitable for detecting both AP and NP clutter.

 The CMDS computes echo properties based on values not only from the gate of interest but from surrounding gates as well.
-NEXRAD data were used for this study, with an azimuthal spacing of 1 degree and 250 m gate spacing.
+NEXRAD data were used for this study, with a spacing in azimuth of 1 degree a 250 m gate.
 The CMDS was set up to use a computational 'kernel' 2 km long in range (i.e. 8 gates) and 5 degrees wide in azimuth.